gord1anknot/what_is_subpub/slides/index.md

 HTTP is an application level protocol in computer networks

-Take these topics in order in the next few slides
+We'll take these topics in order in the next few slides

 - - -